mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 dispatch init
 ```

 It is possible to customize the install location with the `--namespace` flag.
-By default, the Dispatch instance will watch all namespaces for Dispatch repository configurations, however, if you specify the `--watch-namespace` flag it is possible to customize which namespaces Dispatch can see:
+By default, the Dispatch instance will watch all namespaces for Dispatch repository configurations.
+However, if you specify the `--watch-namespace` flag it is possible to customize which namespaces Dispatch can see:

 ```
 dispatch init --watch-namespace dispatch-tasks --watch-namespace dispatch-work
 ```

-### Ingress configuration
+### Configure Ingress

 By default, Dispatch creates ingress records under the `/dispatch/` path.
 However, you may want to configure this if there are multiple Dispatch instances, you want to specify a hostname, use a different ingress controller or otherwise customize the Dispatch ingress.